|Nutrition Facts (per serving)|

 For a delicious and easy appetizer, spread some soft goat cheese on melba toast then place a small spoon of ezme in the center.
 However you decide to serve it, you'll love this spicy salad anywhere you'd use Mexican salsa.

-- 4 Corni di Toro or other types of sweet red peppers,
+4 Corni di Toro peppers, or other sweet red peppers

-- 1 teaspoon hot red pepper flakes, or more to taste
+1 teaspoon red pepper flakes, or more to taste

-First, wash and drain all your vegetables and herbs well.
+Wash and drain all your vegetables and herbs well.
 Cut the peppers in half and remove the stems, seeds, and white inner membranes.
-With a very sharp dicing blade, dice the peppers as finely as you can.
+With a sharp dicing blade, dice the peppers as finely as you can.

 Between two sheets of wax paper, crush the walnuts into as fine a powder using a rolling pin.